 - Students will be able to demonstrate competency in ethical business and accounting decision making.

-Holding the licensure designation as a Certified Public Accountant is viewed as evidence of a professional quality in the discipline of accounting.
+Holding the credential of a Certified Public Accountant is viewed as evidence of a professional quality in the discipline of accounting.
 CPAs are viewed by the business world as individuals who possess a professional knowledge of accounting principles and concepts and have the experiences necessary to make proper application of those principles and concepts.
-Students who desire to pursue this professional designation can complete the curriculum and ACCT 4093 Governmental Accounting.
+Students who wish to pursue this professional designation can complete the curriculum and ACCT 4093 Governmental Accounting.
 This will provide them with the necessary academic background to permit the graduate to sit for the uniform certified public accountant examination.

-The goal of many students is a career in private accounting rather than public accounting.
+Many students aspire to a career in private accounting rather than public accounting.
 Professional designations such as Certified Management Accountant (CMA) and Certified Internal Auditor (CIA) are earned by completing examinations offered by their respective professional associations.
-Accounting majors who desire to complete those certification processes may complete a course of study which will enable them to be a candidate for those professional examinations.
+Accounting majors who wish to complete those certification processes may complete a course of study that will enable them to be candidates for those professional examinations.
 After passing the examination, students would need to have an additional 30 hours of college credit to attain licensure.

 Professional Examination Requirements

 All students who, upon graduation, plan to sit for a professional examination (CPA, CMA, CIA) should consult with an accounting faculty member concerning specific course requirements of the respective examination.
 The requirements should be considered in planning the student’s course of study while completing the degree.

 The following curriculum in accounting leads to a Bachelor of Science in Business Administration degree with a major in accounting.

 The matrix below is a sample plan for all coursework required for this program.

 1See appropriate alternatives or substitutions in “General Education Requirements”.